When to plant crocus bulbs?

+For your springtime displays, plant crocus corms in early autumn - September is ideal.
 Many crocus are native to Turkey and therefore it’s no surprise that they like a sunny well drained spot.
-The corms from which they grow are storage organs which hold all the nutrients needed for a happy bloomer.
-For your springtime displays, plant the corms in early autumn - September is ideal.
 They naturalise well in grass soon forming colonies before your very eyes!
 This is a plant to use in quantity - bold drifts and clumps are what these corms need.
 They also look well in pots, particularly terracotta.

 From springtime carpets to an autumn full of spice - Crocus are certainly corms to consider.

 Where to grow Crocus

 - Plant Crocus bulbs en masse at the front of a border

 - Allow to naturalise in lawns or beneath deciduous trees

 - Crocus bulbs look good in containers